kajsataipale/Iplay/README.md

 ```
 - Create a new textfile in the root of the project and name it .env
 - Copy the content from the file .env.example (located in the project root) and paste it in the file you just created
-- Run server from the public map in the project-root
+- Run server from the public map in the project-root, for example by using [php-built in server](http://php.net/manual/en/features.commandline.webserver.php)

 ### Developers:
 [Kristian Liljander](https://github.com/krisKurken)